CoderLine/alphaTab/README.md

 # Downloads

 The latest binaries are available for download at [Appveyor](https://ci.appveyor.com/project/Danielku15/alphatab/build/artifacts).
 Use the links below to grab the binaries from the latest builds.
+Please do not use the GitHub releases yet, they are not maintained.

 &nbsp; | `master` | `develop`
 --- | --- | ---